goatshriek/stumpless/docs/examples/severity_levels/README.md

 stump_i( "informational" );
 stump_d( "debug" );

-// without any customization, this will result in these messages:
+// without any extra symbols defined, this will result in these messages:

 // if you define the following symbols:
 // this will result in these messages: